Law, J.D.

 Concentrations

-Law students at SLU may also earn a concentration in the following areas:
+Law students at SLU may also earn a concentration in the following areas.

 Employment Law

 The employment law concentration prepares students to practice in governmental positions, such as with the National Labor Relations Board, the Equal Employment Opportunity Commission or the Human Rights Commission of a state or local government.
-It is also beneficial in the practice of corporate law and in representing other institutional clients, such as in health care industries or in higher education.
+It is also beneficial in the practice of corporate law and in representing other institutional clients, such as in health care or in higher education.
 Significant increases in employment discrimination cases filed have made this area an essential component of any litigation department.
 A wide range of employment opportunities exists in this field.

 Health Law